UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 So we've selected a image dataset to use for this example and the general problem we are trying to address here is a classification task.
 So we'll want to select a image classification foundation model to use for our base, from [PyTorch Vision](https://docs.pytorch.org/vision/main/models.html), there are quite a few models to select from for this problem.
 Naturally, from the table there are so many models to choose from I was not sure what I wanted to select - model selection can be very nuanced but for this sample, I wanted to use a rough critieria to select something decent.

-I started by using some basic web-scraping to pull the table for image classification pre-trained models from [here](https://docs.pytorch.org/vision/main/models.html#table-of-all-available-classification-weights) - if you wish to see how I did this see this Article [](https://medium.com/@urban.pistek/visual-compairsons-of-pytorch-pre-trained-models-resnet-deeplabv3-mvit-others-5f833606776a) I made outlining all the comparisons, methods and links to the raw data used to make all the visuals.
+I started by using some basic web-scraping to pull the table for image classification pre-trained models from [here](https://docs.pytorch.org/vision/main/models.html#table-of-all-available-classification-weights) - if you wish to see how I did this see this Article [Visual Compairsons of PyTorch Pre-trained Models: Resnet, DeepLabV3, MViT & Others](https://medium.com/@urban.pistek/visual-compairsons-of-pytorch-pre-trained-models-resnet-deeplabv3-mvit-others-5f833606776a) I made outlining all the comparisons, methods and links to the raw data used to make all the visuals.
 From this article I am going to reference one image I made to show how I chose a model to fine-tune.

 ![Image_Classification_Models_(IMAGENET1K_V1)_Params_(M)_v_Acc@1](./media/Image_Classification_Models_(IMAGENET1K_V1)_Params_(M)_v_Acc@1.png)